 Benefit type Benefit payable Age 55-65 Early Retirement Benefit The greater of: a) the sum of: • your Member Mandatory account • your Employer Mandatory account • your Employer account or b) your accrued defined benefit c) your member mandatory account multiplied by 2.3.
 Your accrued defined benefit is determined as your accrued retirement benefit multiple based on your years and months of membership, to the date of your early retirement multiplied by your final average salary.
 Your benefit will be adjusted for any period of part-time service.
 Plus your • Member Additional account • Employer Additional Death and Total & Permanent Disablement (TPD) benefit The greater of: a) the sum of: • your Member Mandatory account • your Employer Mandatory account • your Employer account • 16% for each complete year (and pro-rated for each additional month) of membership from date of death/TPD to age 65 multiplied by your salary or b) your projected defined benefit at age 65.
 Your projected defined benefit is determined as your projected accrued retirement benefit multiple based on your years and months of membership to age 65, multiplied by your projected final average salary.
-Your projected defined benefit will be adjusted for any period of part-time service. account Rollover/Transfer In account Less your Surcharge account Age 65+ (Retirement benefit) At age 65, your benefit will be calculated in the same way as it is calculated for your early retirement benefit from age 55-65 (as above).
-After age 65, this benefit will accrue with investment returns only.
-Income protection benefit (if under age 65) Any income protection benefit payable has a: • waiting period before payment commences: 60 days • benefit payment period: up to age 65.
+Your projected defined benefit will be adjusted for any period of part-time service.
+Rollover/Transfer In account Less your Surcharge account Age 65+ (Retirement benefit) At age 65, your benefit will be calculated in the same way as it is calculated for your early retire 55-65 (as above).
+After age 65, this benefit will accrue with investment returns only. ment benefit from age Income protection benefit (if under age 65) Any income protection benefit payable has a: • waiting period before payment commences: 60 days • benefit payment period: up to age 65.
 Payments will cease on return to work or when a TPD benefit is paid.
 If you have Income Protection, your benefit is calculated as: • up to 75% of your monthly pre-disability income (subject to any maximum limits that apply).
-The monthly benefit you receive will be based on your pre-disability income and whether you are reother sources.
-Member contributions to your NGS Accumulation account cease while this benefit is being paid. efit is paid. s: to any maximum limits that apply)disability income and whether you are receiving income from
+The monthly benefit you receive will be based on your pre-disability income and whether you are nother sources.
+Member contributions to your NGS Accumulation account cease while this benefit is being paid. eceiving income from